NanManee/Bellabeat-Project/README.md

 ![Bellabeat12](https://github.com/NanManee/Bellabeat-Project/assets/156528525/e33dbed6-5772-45b2-87d1-51cb0c1c0a0e)

+### Limitations

+- Many file tables do not have enough data for the analysis.
+I have to exempt the weight dataframe because it does not have enough unique users for analysis.
+- This ia a 2016 Fitbit dataset, which is not up to date.
+Therefore, it's chalenging to provide beneficial insights and recommendations.

 ### Insights

 - The average number of steps for Fitbit users is around 8,000 each day, and the overall step count remained steady throughout an entire month (4/12/2016 - 5/12/2016).